Birth and postnatal support

-We welcome the family and do not restrict visiting times for fathers and siblings except for during the rest period between 12.30 to 3pm.
+We welcome the family and do not restrict visiting times for partners/support person and siblings except for during the rest period between 12.30 to 3pm.

 Calvary Public Hospital Bruce is a Baby Friendly accredited Hospital.
 This means we promote and protect breastfeeding by following the WHO/UNICEF’s 10 Steps to Successful Breastfeeding.